iguananaut/iguananaut.net/content/programming/windows-data-import.rst

 No reference here to ``__imp_foo``.

-At risk of vastly oversimplifying, for historical (?) reasons Windows binaries contain symbol for all the function used in that particular binary, even if they are imported from an external DLL.
+At risk of vastly oversimplifying, for historical (?) reasons Windows binaries contain symbols for all the function used in that particular binary, even if they are imported from an external DLL.
 Normally, when we link an executable that uses code from a DLL, we pass the linker an "import library" which contains stub definitions for all the functions in the related DLL.
 The stub function, which is included in the executable, contains just a ``jmp`` to ``__imp_foo``.
 And in fact, when we declare a function with ``__declspec(dllimport)``, this allows the compiler to bypass generating code like ``call foo``, and go straight to ``call __imp_foo``, bypassing the stub function altogether.
 But the stub function nevertheless still exists.

 In fact, we can see in the linked executable exactly what winds up in the ``.data`` section::